ankmud01/ReadMe-Generator/README.md

 MIT

 ## Usage
-This project will be used to create read me file based on users input
+This project will be used to generate read me files based on user input

 ## Collaborators
 Ankit Mudvari, Google